MatthieuRu/ah-forecast-sales/README.md

 Based on the NRMSE, the best model is:

-*Multivariate Time Series with correlated variable (Communication Channel) and do a logarithm transformation for UnitSales*
+*Multivariate Time Series with correlated variable (IsPromo and Communication Channel) and do a logarithm transformation for UnitSales*

 <table border="1" class="dataframe">
   <thead>